aritzLizoain/CNN-Image-Segmentation/README.md

 ## Getting Started

-These instructions explain how to get a copy of the project, run it on your local machine for development and testing purposes.
+These instructions explain how to get a copy of the project to run it on your local machine for development and testing purposes.

 ### Installation